-The holidays are just around the corner.
-If you're hosting, you're probably starting to make lists when it comes to groceries and little upgrades for your home.
+The holidays are here!
+If you’re hosting -- either a belated Thanksgiving, a Friendsgiving, or you’re looking ahead to Christmas -- you’re probably starting to map out what needs to get done, when it comes to groceries and little upgrades for your home.

 We'll tell you what: You stay focused on the menu -- and we'll provide 15 items that you never knew you always needed.
 Sometimes, the smallest of details really do add up.
 Keep that in mind when you load up your Amazon cart with the following ...